At Home Motherhood: Memories of Precious Moments

 I Cherish Gifts From My Children

 As the years have gone by, I have cherished gifts from my children.
 I have saved all of the Mother's day gifts and Christmas gifts they hand made in school.
-I especially love the hand made cards, and my daughter Michaela, at my urging, continued to make them for me through her high school years.
+I especially love the hand made cards, and one of my daughters, at my urging, continued to make them for me through her high school years.

 My kids are older now, and their gifts have moved on to more adult type things.
 I cherish a Vermont Teddy Bear my daughter gave me that wears a shirt that says, 'I Love My Mom" and I have started a collection of Willow Tree figures also.
 They have many with children and parents, and I think they are SO very special.
 I gave one to my daughter the Christmas before she went off to college that talked about no matter how far away, she always be "close to me."

 I love gifts that celebrate my bond with my children, and that tells me THEY love and appreciate me for our relationship throughout their lifetime.
 I loved being an at home mom and will cherish those memories forever.

 - Be Good To Yourself as an At Home Mom